 The back story is about the inspiration for that 1991 story – that published article, the original by me which is now available:

 Cost of Nonconformance and ROI for Training Projects _ASTD – 1991 – 9 page PDF of the original article submitted and published in ASTD’s Technical & Skills Journal in their May-June 1991 issue under the title: Costing Out a Training Project – 1991 – Wallace (which it did not address).
-This presents an alternative approach for determining ROI that was unique to one of my client’s situation, and proxy for ROI: RONA – using the quality concepts of Cost of Non-Conformance and the Costs of Conformance in place of returns and Investments respectively.
+This presents an alternative approach for determining ROI that was unique to one of my client’s situations, and a proxy for ROI: RONA – using the quality concepts of Cost of Non-Conformance and the Costs of Conformance in place of Returns and Investments respectively.

 The other influences of mine in the back-story, besides Gilbert, was what I learned from working in projects with Geary Rummler in 1981 and 1982 at Motorola’s Training & Education Center, and from the quality movement’s Juran and Deming in particular, and lastly lessons from efforts that we were embracing and supporting a culture change effort – at Participatory Management.